Make sure this part fits your vehicle

 A:

-Adjust the choke coil, as previously described.
-Hold the throttle valves wide open and the chokes fully closed.
-A rubber band can be used on the tang of the intermediate choke lever if the engine is warm.
-Measure between the upper edge of the choke valve and the air horn wall.
-If adjustment is necessary, bend the tang on the fast idle lever to obtain the specified dimension.
-Ensure that the tang on the fast idle cam lever contacts the center point of the fast idle cam after adjustment.
+As it has been described before, choke coil should be adjusted.
+The throttle valves have to be held wide open and the chokes kept completely closed.
+In case the engine is warm, a rubber band can be attached on the tang of the intermediate choke lever.
+Take a measurement between the upper edge of the choke valve and the air horn wall.
+If necessary, bend the tang on the fast idle lever to obtain this specified dimension.
+After adjustment, you should ensure that it contacts the center point of fast idle cam through making sure that tang on fast idle cam lever contacts are in order.

 Posted by GMPartsGiant Specialist